utkar-sshTiwari/.config/README.md

 >[!Tip]
-> If copying entire config install Hack Nerd Fonts
+> Install Hack Nerd Fonts

 > [!Note]
-> I also have other packages/utils but they are not worth mentioning cause i mostly use them with very little customization or in vanilla form ccompletely
+> These dotfiles are more sited towards **aesthetics**, and may not be optimal for performance (and minimalism) in certain cases